cdepillabout/stacklock2nix/README.md

 the [`CHANGELOG.md`](./CHANGELOG.md) file.

-Note: `stacklock2nix` provides a Haskell package set overlay called `suggestedOverrides`.
+Note: `stacklock2nix` provides a Haskell package set overlay called `suggestedOverlay`.
 This overlay contains overrides for various Haskell packages that are necessary for building with Nix.
 For instance, some Haskell packages have tests that assume it is possible to access the internet.
-This overlay disables tests for these packages.
-This overlay contains a bunch of fixes like this.
+This overlay disables tests for these packages, as well as a bunch of other helpful fixes.

-This `suggestedOverrides` overlay is _not_ part of the Semantic Versioning guaranteed by `stacklock2nix`.
-There may be overrides added to or removed from `suggestedOverrides` without bumping the version of `stacklock2nix`.
+This `suggestedOverlay` is _not_ part of the Semantic Versioning guaranteed by `stacklock2nix`.
+There may be overrides added to or removed from `suggestedOverlay` without bumping the version of `stacklock2nix`.
 (Although, this is unlikely to be much of a problem for most users in practice.)

 ## Contributions and Where to Get Help